agitonga25/satellite-pipeline/README.md

 # Satellite Cloud Cover Analysis — Ghana 2023

-> **Scientific Python Project** | Python 3.10+ | Private Repository
+> **Scientific Python Project** | Python 3.10+ | Project-Based Learning, MSc DSAIS, Cranfield University

 ## Learning Context

 This project was completed as part of a **Project-Based Learning (PBL)** module — my first experience with the PBL methodology.
 Rather than following a prescribed set of instructions, the task required independently scoping the problem, identifying appropriate data sources, designing the pipeline architecture, and interpreting results to arrive at a meaningful conclusion.
+The core module  was co-developed in a group; pipeline extensions, EDA, analysis were individual work.

 The end-to-end nature of the work — from discovering the STAC API and understanding its response structure, to handling real-world data quality issues (null values from Sentinel-1a) and communicating findings — reflects the core philosophy of PBL: learning by doing on a problem with no single right answer.